Effective February 2018

-In this Online Privacy Statement:
+In this Digital Privacy Statement:

-"CIBC", "we", "our" and "us" means collectively Canadian Imperial Bank of Commerce and its affiliates that offer deposits, loans, mutual funds, securities trading, portfolio management, investment counseling, mortgages, credit cards, trust services, insurance and other products or services.
+"CIBC," "we," "our" and "us" means collectively Canadian Imperial Bank of Commerce and its affiliates that offer deposits, loans, mutual funds, securities trading, portfolio management, investment counseling, mortgages, credit cards, trust services, insurance and other products or services.

 "Personal information" or "information" means information about an identifiable individual such as name, email or user IDs.

 - Information obtained using web technologies, such as cookies and web beacons.
-Please see the Web Technologies section below for further information
+Please see the Web Technologies section below for further information.

 - Communicate with you, including providing alerts that you have requested